 13.4.5.4.3 Liquids

-The test result is considered "+" if the median drop height (H50) is less than that of isopropyl nitrate and the substance is considered too dangerous for transport in the form in which it was tested.
+The test result is considered "+" if the median drop height (H50) is less than that of isopropyl nitrate and the substance is considered too dangerous in the form in which it was tested.
 The test result is considered "-" if the medium drop height (H50) is equal to or greater than that of isopropyl nitrate.

 13.4.5.5 Examples of results